-Directorships held in other listed companies in the last 3 years: ASF Group Limited, Rey Resources Limited (Alternate Director to Ms Min Yang), Key Petroleum Limited.
+Directorships held in other listed companies in the last 3 years: ASF Group Limited, Key Petroleum Limited, Rey Resources Limited (Alternate Director, resigned 1 October 2022).

 3. Directors Interests

 The relevant interest of each director in shares or other securities issued by the Company and other related bodies corporate, as noted by the directors to the Australian Securities Exchange in accordance with section 205G(1) of the Corporations Act 2001, at the date of this report is as follows: